Frequently Asked Questions

 How long does it take to go through the program?

 Classes are conducted in 3, 8-week sessions and generally meet once a week for 1-2 hours at a time.
-Members advance to different levels of the First Tee Program (PLAYer, Advanced PLAYer, Par, Advanced Par, Birdie, Eagle and Ace Levels) at their own pace.
+Members advance to different levels of the First Tee Program (PLAYer, Par, Birdie, Eagle and Ace) at their own pace.
 This advancement depends on factors such as age as well as a member’s understanding and application of the required golf and life skills at each level.

 WHAT EQUIPMENT IS NEEDED?